aladagemre/istanbul-transportation-network/README.md

 # City SDK API Crawler and Visualizer for Istanbul Bus Network

-This project aims to crawl bus route and stop informations from CitySDK and visualize the bus routes of Istanbu on a spatial map.
+This project aims to crawl bus route and stop informations from CitySDK and visualize the bus routes of Istanbul on a spatial map.
 Work has been presented at Akademik Bilişim 2016 conference at Aydın, Turkey.
 Paper and visuals can be seen in paper folder.

 ## Installing Dependencies